ConnorUnwin/DPD-Hack-Day-2019/README.md

 ```

 ### Check Combinations
-To determine which player has the winning value, each pair within the 2d array had to be evaluated from both sides (left to right) (right to left).
-So to understand which player had the winning value, the player 1 value needs to be compare player 2, then player value need to be compared to player 2.
-Only one combination will exist and this were the power of if statements can be used to find the winner as expressed bellow.
+To determine which player has the winning value, each pair within the 2d array has to be evaluated from both sides (left to right) (right to left).
+So to understand which player has the winning value, the player 1 value needs to be compared to player 2, then player 1 value needs to be compared to player 2.
+Only one combination will exist and this is were the power of if statements can be used to find the winner as expressed below.

 ```javascript
 function checkAnswers(answer1, answer2){